 Planned Giving & Endowments

 The donor’s process of providing financial support to an organization, while achieving estate planning and financial planning objectives.
-Planned Giving gifts come in three forms unusually – donations, bequests or deferred gifts.
+Planned Giving gifts come in three forms usually – donations, bequests or deferred gifts.
 Endowments fall under the category of Planned Giving.
 Endowments are funds that are set aside, invested, and a portion of the earnings are used to fund a particular activity or purpose of your institution.
 Endowments are not “rainy day” funds, a saving account, or a deficit filler.
 Endowments are attractive for a number of reasons: